Totsong Bangus (Milkfish in Fermented Black Bean Sauce)

 Instructions

-• In a clean pan over medium heat (katamtamang init), heat one tablespoon of oil.
-Igisa (sauté) the sliced onions until they become translucent, about 2 minutes.
-Add the minced garlic and julienned ginger, cooking until fragrant and the kitchen starts to smell aromatic (mabango), about 1 minute.
-Add the chopped tomatoes and cook, occasionally pressing them with the back of your spoon (durugin ng sandok), until they soften and release their juices, about 3-4 minutes.
+• In a clean pan, heat 1 tablespoon of oil over medium heat.
+Add the sliced onions and cook until they become clear, about 2 minutes.
+Add garlic and ginger, cooking until you can smell their aroma, about 1 minute.
+Add the chopped tomatoes and cook until they soften, pressing them gently with your spoon.

-• While the tomatoes are cooking, prepare your sauce mixture (ihanda ang sarsa).
-In a bowl, mash the tahure until broken down but still slightly chunky.
-Add the vinegar and water, then stir until well combined.
-Pour this mixture into your pan and bring to a gentle boil.
-Add the rinsed tausi, stirring gently to incorporate.
-Let this simmer for 2-3 minutes to allow the flavors to meld (hanggang magtagpo-tagpo ang mga lasa).
+• In a bowl, mash the tahure.
+Mix in the vinegar and water until well combined.
+Pour this mixture into the pan and let it come to a gentle boil.
+Add the rinsed tausi and stir gently.
+Let this simmer for 2-3 minutes to develop the flavors.

-• Finally, carefully arrange your fried fish pieces in the pan in a single layer (paisa-isang layer).
-Cover the pan and reduce heat to low (hinaan ang apoy).
-Let everything simmer together for 4-6 minutes, or until the fish is heated through and has absorbed the flavors of the sauce.
-Taste and adjust seasoning with salt and pepper kung kinakailangan.
+• Carefully place your fried fish pieces in the pan in a single layer.
+Cover and lower the heat.
+Let everything simmer together for 4-6 minutes, or until the fish is heated through and has absorbed the sauce flavors.
+Taste and add more salt and pepper if needed.

 Tips from Lola’s Kitchen